Bruce Carroll: Career events

 In 2012 Carroll co-wrote the piece Hands of Hope with David Meece and David L. Cook which reached number one on the RadioactiveAirplay.com charts in May 2012.
 The song was used as the theme song for Turning Point Centers for Domestic Violence.
 On May 5, 2012 the song was nominated for a Southeast Emmy for best Arrangement/Composition.

 Personal life

 For 15 years, Carroll was the worship leader at Hope Presbyterian Church located in Cordova, Tennessee.

-He is currently finishing an album of updated versions of some of his early songs with producer Monroe Jones and an album of all new material that Carroll himself is co-producing with his son Taylor Carroll.

-Carroll and his wife Nikki are longtime residents of Memphis, Tennessee.